Pacific Motorway (Sydney–Newcastle): Proposed upgrades and connections

 Strong public resistance in the 1970s to freeways being constructed within cities and unfavourable outcomes of government inquiries resulted in several freeway proposals in Sydney being abandoned.
 This included the connecting Lane Cove Valley and North Western Expressways, which means that Pacific Highway (a six-lane urban arterial) continues to be the connecting route between the freeway's southern terminus at Wahroonga and the city centre.
 In October 2020, NorthConnex opened via an alternative route, connecting the motorway at Wahroonga with the M2 Hills Motorway near the Pennant Hills Road interchange.
 Through traffic can proceed to the city centre via the Lane Cove Tunnel, or to Canberra and Melbourne via Westlink M7 and Hume Highway.

-Northern extension to Raymond Terrace

-Originally part of the upgrade of Pacific Highway but now a separate project, an extension of Pacific Motorway is currently under construction to extend the Pacific Motorway from the current northern end of the motorway in Beresfield to Raymond Terrace which will bypass the Pacific Highway.
-This section of John Renshaw Drive and Pacific Highway between these two points is currently a major bottleneck during holiday and long weekend periods, with delays lasting hours not uncommon.
-The layout of the twin bridges across the Hunter River at Hexham was designed primarily for local traffic to and from Newcastle, rather than to connect Pacific Highway north of Newcastle to the freeway.

-The Environment Impact Statement (EIS) of the extension was released in July 2021.
-The extension is expected to be completed by 2028.
-Construction formally commenced in January 2024.